LumiFae/ts-command-handler/README.md

 -   `SELECT_MENU`: This is the role for select menus, this is the role you want if you want to make a select menu.
 -   `BUTTON`: This is the role for button interactions, if you want something to happen when you click a button, use this role.
 -   `MODAL_SUBMIT`: This is the role for modals that are submitted, if you want to do something when a modal is submitted, use this role.
--   `AUTOCOMPLETE`: When autocomplete is ran, this role will be triggered to get a response.

 All these classes do different things as explained above, and because of that the information you need to give will differ.
 Here is the information you need to give for each role: